lukadd16/NBC-Boterator/README.md

 ```sh
 python3 main.py
 ```
-5. Success!
+4. Success!
+> At this point you should see some output to the terminal telling you that the bot has established a connection to discord.

 <!-- USAGE EXAMPLES -->
 ## Usage

-Run the help command to learn how to use all of this bot's commands (minus bot owner commands).
+Run the help command `jj help` for information on how to use each of the bot's commands (minus owner-only commands).

-I may add GIFs/screenshots in the future to demonstrate how to use certain commands, who knows ¯\\\_(ツ)_\/¯
+I may add GIFs/screenshots in the future to demonstrate how to use certain commands, who knows ¯\\\_(ツ)_\/¯.